-Abby Dowse Flaunts Fit Physique In Barely-There Bikini
+Abby Dowse Flaunts Fit Physique In Barely There Bikini

 “telling you that you are beautiful is almost an offense..there are no words to describe your beauty,” quipped a second follower.

-“Absolutely stunning Abby, you look amazing,” a third follower chimed in.
+“Absolutely stunning Abby, you look amazing,” a third person chimed in.

 “Stunning.
 Beautiful.
 Gorgeous.
 Sensual.
 Perfect.
 Delightful,” a fourth comment read.